audiovention/wgpu-mm/README.md

 # wgpu-mm

 How many flops can we squeeze out of wgpu?

-This is basically a direct port of Bram Wasti's blog post [here](https://jott.live/markdown/webgpu_safari).
+The test harness is inspired by Bram Wasti's work [here](https://jott.live/markdown/webgpu_safari).
-All credits to him.

 ## GEMM